andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

       </span>

       <p style="margin-top: 0.6em;">
-        This lecture, the first in a selective course delivered to students at the Mayo Clinic, provides a concise introduction to deep learning, explaining gradient descent, and how large language models are trained and generate text.
+        This lecture—the first in a selective course delivered to students at the Mayo Clinic—provides a concise introduction to deep learning, explaining gradient descent, and how large language models are trained and generate text.
 View the <a href="../files/AI-Selective-Course.pdf" target="_blank">slides</a>.
       </p>
     </div>
   </div>